How Much House Can You Really Afford?

 The 28/36 Rule and Why Lenders Use It

 Most lenders follow a standard called the 28/36 rule when deciding how much to approve.
 It's not a hard cutoff in every case, but it's the benchmark most banks start with.
-The rule keeps your housing costs manageable relative to what you earn, and it's a smart framework to use when calculating your own budget.
+The rule keeps your housing costs manageable relative to what you earn, and it's a practical framework to use when calculating your own budget.

 Your housing costs, meaning your mortgage payment, property taxes, and insurance combined, should stay at or below 28% of your gross monthly income.
 That is your front-end limit.
 Your total debt, including car payments, student loans, and credit cards, should not exceed 36% of your gross income.
 That is your back-end limit.